emerging-welfare/Location-Recognition-Tools/README.md

     $ python3 aceconv2.py def
  ```
  This tool outputs two files:
- * The raw format of the ACE corpus with the predefined entity types and metadata are marked with special characters.
+ * The raw format of the ACE corpus (intermediate)with the predefined entity types and metadata are marked with special characters.
- * The token-per-line format corpus with word tokenization and sentence tokenization applied.
+ * The token-per-line format (Aceconllformat) corpus with word tokenization and sentence tokenization applied.
 Nltk tools are used.
 Metadata is deleted in the default version.

  #### tokperlineCorpus file
  This file contains 427, 4061, 5506 tokens tagged with LOC, ORG, GPE respectively.

+ #### ACEconllformat file

+This file is the output of the final version of the converter.
+This is our current corpus we are using for Location Recognition.

 ### Tool 2: Results and accuracy calculator